fjarri/python-dcmt/doc/source/index.rst

           node, processor or thread IDs.
 All identifiers must be between 0 and 65535, and ``start_id`` must be lower than or equal to ``max_id``.

    :param seed: seed for randomizing generator parameters.
+          Must be an integer or hashable type; will be truncated to the range [0, 2^32).
-If not set, current time is used.
+          If not set, system random numbers generator or current time is used.
           RNGs created with the same ``seed`` and ID are guaranteed to be the same.

    :returns: sequence of generator objects, which should be considered opaque